-For more than 100 years, we have evolved to meet the needs of the times in the greater Twin Cities, while staying true to why we were founded.
+For more than 100 years, we have evolved to meet the changing needs in the greater Twin Cities, while staying true to why we were founded.
 We understand and respond to our community needs today, while helping to ensure a better future for all.
-We hope our history inspires you to help us build a better future!

 United Way of Minneapolis Area is formed by local civic leaders to increase the business and public sectors’ participation in social service agencies.